flisowna/flisowna/README.md

 📧 ewa.agnieszka.flis@gmail.com
 📞 +49 176 41511976

-## Who Am I?
+## About Me
-Hey, I'm Ewa!
-I write code.
-Currently sprinkling some of that coding magic at IWOP GmbH, focusing on sustainable organizational development and employee surveys.
+I'm a fullstack developer based in Berlin, with a focus on sustainable projects and open-source software.
+Currently working at IWOP GmbH, specializing in employee surveys and organizational development.

-## My Coding Journeys
+## Experience

 ### IWOP
 **IWOP GmbH, Remote, Osnabrück**
 _Feb.
 2023 - Present_
 - Crafting features for a PHP-Laravel app that's all about employee surveys.
-- Customizing survey apps for our clients, because one size doesn't fit all.
+- Customizing survey apps for our clients.

 ### NoCode
 **Federal Ministry of Education and Research Stipend, Remote**